po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/UpToActivityOne.md

 * ☝️ What can we do if we don't completely understand this?

-* 🙋 We can refer to supplemental material, read the [{ MDN Web Docs: The Script Element }]({ https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script }), and stick around for Office Hours to ask for help.
+* 🙋 We can refer to supplemental material, read the [MDN Web Docs: The Script Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script), and stick around for Office Hours to ask for help.

 * Answer any questions before proceeding to the next activity.